ronnguyen1011/NursingClinical/README.md

 - cPanel access (for hosting management)

 ## Tutorial

-    - This video will show case how to use SSH session in PHP Storm.
+- This video will showcase how to use SSH session in PHP Storm.

 ## Demo

-    - This video will show case the website.
+- This video will showcase the website.

 ## Configuration